alexbyrne112/OOP_Assignment_1/README.md

 CONTROLS--

 't' change graph to a trend graph

 'b' change graph to a bar chart

 'mouse click' radio button to turn on radio

 'mouse over' globe to rotate is X and Y axis.

 Youtube Video link    https://www.youtube.com/watch?v=E_LXPEnwLgc&feature=youtu.be

-radio song made by Alex Byrne(C15492952) in FL studio.
+--radio song made by Alex Byrne(C15492952) in FL studio.--